AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • The loss was due to a reason specifically excluded in the policy, such as mechanical failure or wear and tear.

-Yes, you can cancel gap insurance in California — legally, lenders in California must allow you to cancel a gap waiver at any time and refund any unused portion of the waiver.
-If you bought gap coverage through an insurance company, typically you can cancel at any time and receive a refund.
+Yes.
+In California, lenders must allow you to cancel a gap waiver at any time and refund any unused portion of the waiver.
+If you bought gap coverage through an insurance company, you can usually cancel at any time and receive a refund.

 Citations